sourcegraph/about/handbook/product/design/design_process.md

 ### Final review of implementation

 - Test the feature for both themes, Light and Dark.
-Check for icon consistency across themes.
+- Review icon consistency and contrast across themes.
 - Test on small, medium, large and extra-large screen sizes.
   - Small screens are important to consider for a good experience when the window is resized or in side-by-side mode.
 - Code examples in design